ammarfaizi2/wgm/README.md

   -e, --endpoint    Endpoint of the peer
   -b, --bind-ip     Bind IP of the peer
   -a, --allowed-ips Allowed IPs of the peer
-  -f, --force       Force the operation
+  -g, --bind-dev    Interface name to be bound for the peer -f, --force       Force the operation
   -h, --help        Show this help message